Ontario Prescription Drug Benefit programs

 Some Other Sources of Prescription Drug Assistance

-- Toronto People With AIDS Foundation Treatment Access Program for people with HIV in Ontario: www.pwatoronto.org/english/treatmentAccess.php, Telephone 416-506-1400.
+- Toronto People With AIDS Foundation Treatment Access Program to assist with access to HIV medications for people with HIV in Ontario: www.pwatoronto.org/english/treatmentAccess.php, Telephone 416-506-1400.

 - Veterans Affairs Canada: www.veterans.gc.ca/eng.
 Telephone toll-free 1-866-522-2122.